iqyx/plumcore/ROADMAP.md

   CLI service's code into multiple submodules.
 - DataProcess tcp-client node
 - DataProcess text-serialize node
+- CAN interface
+- UXB CAN driver
+- configuration exporting, saving and loading
+- fix of the /system/bootloader menu

 # Features and bug fixes to be included in future versions